Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Derek perked up."Yeah?
 Huh.
 Might be good then… Or…" He grinned at the Incredible Hulk across the table from him.
 "What about you, Adam?"

 Adam squirmed a little. "...Nah.
-Not...not yet.
+Not... not yet.
 I mean, I like showing off but I belong to Marty."

 "I’d totally do it," Marty said, giving her husband a grin that turned him red.
 Ava had always been slightly in awe of just how well Marty could tease him.
 It was like watching a virtuoso playing a violin.

 "Oh!
 Uh…" Adam cleared his throat a bit uncomfortably.
 "Well.
 Maybe one day then.
-When, uh...people are ready."
+When, uh... people are ready."

 "...Ready?"

 Adam sighed.
 "What I am and what I do ain’t something most folk can handle.
-Anyway...how about you, Jack?
+Anyway... how about you, Jack?
 You’d do a good *Laid Bare* I bet!
 I mean, I’ve seen you in the shower - "

 "Hey!"